New York City FC II: History

 When NYCFC entered MLS in 2015, the league had no reserve competition.
 For their first few seasons NYCFC affiliated with Wilmington Hammerheads FC and then with San Antonio FC but these partnerships were little used and the club continued with no minor league affiliate for several seasons afterwards.

 MLS Next Pro

 On December 6, 2021, Major League Soccer announced the formation of a new league, MLS Next Pro, which would be a competitive development league for reserves and younger players.
 It would be placed in the third tier of the United States soccer league system below the USL Championship, which had previously hosted affiliated and reserve teams.
 NYCFC was among the first teams to announce their participation in MLS Next Pro.
 The name of the team—New York City FC II (abbreviated as "NYCFC II")—was announced in January 2022 alongside the signing of the first three homegrown players to stock the nascent team's roster.

+In August 2026, NYCFC President Brad Sims said he and the team were working with Hometown Soccer Holdings, a venture between MLS and a private equity group, to have the group take over the commercial side of the team.
+It was later reported the team would be rebranding and relocating to Edison, New Jersey sometime in the near future.
+On September 10, New Jersey Next Pro announced Brady O'Connor as its first president.